 - Animals – cat, dog, frog, fish

 I hope you find this method helpful.
-If you want any inspiration relating to the reading and writing skills of a non verbal child then I reccommend you read: The Reason I Jump by Naoki Higashida.
+If you want any inspiration relating to the reading and writing skills of a non verbal child then I recommend you read: The Reason I Jump by Naoki Higashida.
 A non verbal autistic author who wrote the book when he was 13.

 Other ways to support a non verbal child with reading is lots of access to books.
 Make reading a book together part of your daily routine, we do this at bedtime.
 Find imaginative ways to explore books / stories through play.
-Work on commenting on books using the Picture Exchange Communication System.
+Also work on commenting on books using the Picture Exchange Communication System.